Cadify Library

 ~) are ignored to avoid uploading incomplete files.

-How Dropbox (cloud) changes are handled
+How Cadify Cloud changes are handled

 - On startup Cadify performs an initial sync and downloads files that are new or newer than the local copy.